- Location: North Carolina

 Upon completing the course, you will receive a Driver Education Certificate from the driving school instructor.
 Keep this certificate with your records.

-You will not be permitted to begin behind-the-wheel training until you have completed the 30-hour education course and passed a vision test.
+You will not be permitted to begin behind-the-wheel training until you have completed the education course of 30 hours and passed a vision test.

 Even with practical driving training, most students will not be proficient enough to pass the driving test and be licensed at this point.
 You will need more practice with a driving supervisor, such as a parent or guardian.